2. Protocols 101

 Tips & Advice for Using Protocols

-• At all times you can know which version the protocol is based on and where it was used last when running it.
+• At all times, you can know which version the protocol is based on and where it was used last when running it.
 Look for the "version used in" and "based on".

-• You restore a "Legacy" version by selecting a version and clicking on "Restore".
+• You can restore a "Legacy" version by selecting a version and clicking on "Restore".
 You can also lock a version by creating a new one (click New Version).

 • Combine different Filter shortcuts like Tags or Created By to find your work quicker.